Translation Management: 8 Tips to Run Projects Faster and Smarter

 Scalability across languages and departments

-A structured translation setup does not break when your business grows.
-It adapts to more languages, more content, and more stakeholders without creating new bottlenecks.
+A structured translation setup doesn’t break when your business grows.
+It adapts to more languages.
+More content.
+More stakeholders.
+Without creating new bottlenecks.

 When these elements are in place, translation becomes a reliable, repeatable business process.
-It stops being a bottleneck and starts enabling faster, more consistent communication across every language.
+It stops being a bottleneck.
+It starts enabling faster, more consistent communication across every language.

-A system like this does not just appear.
-It needs to be selected carefully, and it needs to support collaboration from the start.
+A system like this doesn’t just appear.
+It needs to be selected carefully.
+It needs to support collaboration from the start.

 What to look for in a translation management system

-Not all systems can deliver this level of structure and flexibility.
+Not all systems can deliver this level of structure.
 If you’re investing in translation as a serious business function, choosing the right platform matters.

 The right system becomes part of your infrastructure.
 It helps you scale content globally without scaling complexity.

-In the next section, we will show how SmartDesk, AdHoc’s proprietary translation management system, puts this approach into practice.
-It is designed specifically for organisations that need reliability, scale, and control.
+In the next section, we’ll show how SmartDesk, AdHoc’s proprietary translation management system, puts this approach into practice.
+It’s designed specifically for organisations that need reliability, scale, control.

 Meet SmartDesk: your command centre for multilingual content

 Smart translation management requires the right system.
 At AdHoc, that system is SmartDesk.
-Designed and built in-house, SmartDesk gives you complete control over your multilingual projects from start to finish.
+Designed in-house.
+Built in-house.
+SmartDesk gives you complete control over your multilingual projects from start to finish.

-It simplifies a process that is often complex and time-consuming.
-Whether you are managing content for five languages or fifteen, SmartDesk keeps everything organised, visible, and easy to manage.
+It simplifies a process that is often complex.
+Whether you’re managing content for five languages or fifteen, SmartDesk keeps everything organised, visible, easy to manage.

-SmartDesk brings together all project tasks, files, and communication in a single online platform.
-You can upload source texts, request quotes, track status, and receive final files without switching between emails or platforms.
-Everything is centralised, secure, and easy to access.
+SmartDesk brings together all project tasks, files, communication in a single online platform.
+You can upload source texts.
+Request quotes.
+Track status.
+Receive final files.
+Without switching between emails or platforms.
+Everything is centralised.
+Secure.
+Easy to access.

 Each workflow is customised to match your specific requirements.
 Whether you need the same language pairs on every job, or more complex steps for compliance or review, SmartDesk can automate the process.
 Once set up, the workflow runs smoothly with minimal manual input.

-Your translation memory and termbase are linked directly to each job, ensuring consistency across projects.
-You can also upload style guides, tone of voice documents, and reference materials at the project level.
-This helps translators and reviewers work with full context, improving both speed and quality.
+Your translation memory is linked directly to each job.
+Your termbase is linked directly to each job.
+This ensures consistency across projects.
+You can also upload style guides, tone of voice documents, reference materials, brand guidelines at the project level.
+This helps translators work with full context.
+It helps reviewers work with full context.
+It improves both speed and quality.

 SmartDesk provides full visibility over your projects.
-You can check on progress, see what is upcoming, and access reports without needing to follow up or search through inboxes.
+You can check on progress.
+See what’s upcoming.
+Access reports without needing to follow up or search through inboxes.

-Routine tasks like quote calculation, project assignment, and file management are handled within the system.
-This allows your internal teams to focus on content rather than chasing logistics, making it easier to hit tight deadlines.
+Routine tasks like quote calculation, project assignment, file management, version control are handled within the system.
+This allows your internal teams to focus on content.
+They don’t chase logistics.
+That makes it easier to hit tight deadlines.

 How SmartDesk improves your operations in practice

 Once SmartDesk is in place, the operational difference is immediate.
-Projects run faster, teams stay aligned, and stakeholders get the clarity they need.
+Projects run faster.
+Teams stay aligned.
+Stakeholders get the clarity they need.

-Here is what that looks like day to day:
+Here’s what that looks like day to day.

-Each project begins with the right assets attached—reference files, glossaries, style guides, and instructions—all uploaded in one place.
-That means fewer clarifications and smoother reviews.
+Each project begins with the right assets attached.
+Reference files.
+Glossaries.
+Style guides.
+Instructions.
+All uploaded in one place.
+That means fewer clarifications.
+Smoother reviews.

-With predefined, reusable workflows tailored to your content types, your teams do not have to build processes from scratch each time.
+With predefined, reusable workflows tailored to your content types, your teams don’t have to build processes from scratch each time.

-Tasks like assigning linguists, generating quotes, tracking deliveries, and archiving files happen inside the system.
-This frees up your internal teams and speeds up delivery.
+Tasks like assigning linguists, generating quotes, tracking deliveries, archiving files happen inside the system.
+This frees up your internal teams.
+It speeds up delivery.

-Built-in reporting shows you what is working and where bottlenecks occur.
-You can monitor volume, spend, and savings from your translation memory, helping you make better strategic decisions.
+Built-in reporting shows you what’s working.
+It shows you where bottlenecks occur.
+You can monitor volume.
+You can monitor spend.
+You can monitor savings from your translation memory.
+This helps you make better strategic decisions.

 SmartDesk gives you more than just speed.
 It gives you the infrastructure to manage multilingual content at scale without losing oversight or control.